INSTRUCTIONS TO STAFF 340:5-5-4

-(d) If, after consultation with DDSD staff, it appears the AV may be eligible for DDSD waiver services but is not yet receiving them, the APS specialist informs the AV and/or the AV's responsible party or legal guardian that the AV may be eligible for DDS Waiver services.
+(d) When, after consultation with DDS staff, it appears the AV may be eligible for DDS Waiver services but is not receiving them, the APS specialist informs the AV and/or the AV's responsible party or legal guardian that the AV may be eligible for DDS Waiver services.

-9. (a) The APS specialist faxes, mails, or emails final investigative findings in summary form to OSDH.
+(a) The APS specialist faxes, emails, or mails final investigative findings in summary form to OSDH.

-(b) To notify the Oklahoma State Board of Examiners for Long Term Care Administrators (OSBELTCA), the APS specialist:
+Oklahoma State Board of Examiners for Long-Term Care Administrators (OSBELTCA), the APS specialist:

-(3) sends it to OSBELTCA, 2401 NW 23rd Street, Suite 62, Oklahoma City, Oklahoma 73107.
+(3) sends the letter to OSBELTCA, 2401 N.W.
+23rd Street, Suite 2H, Oklahoma City, Oklahoma 73107.